liferay/liferay-docs/developer/appdev/articles/03-service-builder/03-service-builder-persistence/07-dynamic-query/02-defining-a-custom-finder-method.markdown

 [TOC levels=1-4]

 Dynamic queries belong in finder methods.
 You implement them and then make them available through an interface.
-This tutorial demonstrates defining the finder method in an implementation class, generating its interface and tying the implementation to the interface.
+This article demonstrates defining the finder method in an implementation class, generating its interface and tying the implementation to the interface.